 While I admire the emotional maturity of those who are able to amicably leave a relationship and remain friends, I believe that in most cases, at least directly following a break-up, the last thing either party needs is communication, let alone friendship.
 Studies show that when we fall in love, our brain emits a high level of endorphins, which in many ways, mimic the effects of drugs; emanating highs of sheer elation and bliss.
 Similarly, when we go through a break-up, our brain displays activity mimicking that of a withdrawal.
 As smokers attempt to quit their deadly habit, they typically leverage patches to ween their way off such an addictively satisfying practice, and in opposition to previous fulfilling highs, they struggle through the deepest of lows, and battle to let go.
 Oftentimes, they fail.
 However, it is the “cold-turkey” route to quitting drugs that is the most painful, yet also the most effective, and the same logic applies to dating.
 When you cut someone off completely, you will likely wake up to the physical feeling of your heart tearing from your body.
-I definitely felt this way through a few of my breakups, screaming at the writhing, agonizing fire in my chest.
 Similarly, while this withdrawal eats away at the strength and willpower that we’ve relied on to stay away from that person’s contact in our cellphone, we must lean into that burn.
 No shortcuts.
 No cheating.
 No happy birthday.